tjosseau/objectyve/readme.md

 ### **Note** about _"private" shared/static_

 There is no modifier function to perform a `private shared` or `private static` property, because there is no need.
-Just write a `var` in a private scope such as here :
+Just write a `var` in a private scope as seen here :

 ```javascript
 var A = (function() {